Impacts of gravitational-wave standard siren observations from Einstein Telescope and Cosmic Explorer on weighing neutrinos in interacting dark energy models: Results and discussion

 Although using the GW data could only slightly improve the limits on the neutrino mass, they can significantly help improve the constraints on other cosmological parameters.
 We find that the constraints on $\Omega_{\rm m}$ and $H_0$ could be improved by 29.0\%--32.8\% and 30.4\%--34.7\%, respectively, when adding the ET data to the CBS data, and by 40.3\%--43.8\% and 43.5\%--46.9\%, respectively, for the case of CE.

 In Fig.~\ref{fig5}, we show the constraints on the I$\Lambda$CDM+$\sum m_{\nu}$ model in the $\sum m_{\nu}$--$\beta$ and $\Omega_{\rm m}$--$H_0$ planes from the CBS, CBS+ET, and CBS+CE data.
 We can clearly see that, when considering the interaction between vacuum energy and dark matter, the improvement of the limits on $\sum m_\nu$ by adding GW data is rather not evident.
 In the case of ET, the improvement of the limit on $\sum m_\nu$ is only 0.7\%--1.8\%, and in the case of CE, the improvement is 1.8\%--4.1\%.
-Therefore, we find that compared with the standard $\Lambda$CDM model, in its interaction version, the I$\Lambda$CDM model, the improvement of the limits on $\sum m_\nu$ by GW data from ET and CE becomes weaker.
+Therefore, we find that compared with the standard $\Lambda$CDM model, in its interaction version, the I$\Lambda$CDM model, the improvement of the limits on $\sum m_\nu$ by GW data from ET and CE becomes weaker. {This is because the I$\Lambda$CDM model considers an extra cosmological parameter $\beta$ compared with the $\Lambda$CDM model, which will degenerate with other cosmological parameters when the CBS data are used to constrain the I$\Lambda$CDM model.
+Hence, compared with the $\Lambda$CDM model, the addition of the GW data to the CBS data for its interaction version leads to weaker improvement.}

 We also find that the constraints on the coupling parameter $\beta$ can be improved by using the GW data to a certain extent.
 In the I$\Lambda$CDM+$\sum m_{\nu}$ model, the constraints on $\beta$ are improved by 19.2\%--20.8\% and 22.3\%--26.2\%, respectively, when the GW data of ET and CE are added on the basis of the CBS case.